Rented penguins and $300,000 dinners: The wildest holiday requests from the super rich

 (CNN) — Whether they're arranging $300,000 private dinners with celebrity chefs or pop-up luxury campsites in the steppes of the northern Sahara, luxury travel agents and concierge services manage to make the impossible a reality.

-Last summer, luxury concierge service Element Lifestyle managed to secure the key to the Sistine Chapel so a New York family of six could open the doors and enjoy Michelangelo's stunning artwork alone -- an experience that cost roughly US$75,000.
+Last summer, luxury concierge service Element Lifestyle secures the key to the Sistine Chapel so a New York family of six could open the doors and enjoy Michelangelo's stunning artwork alone -- an experience that cost roughly US$75,000.
 On a flight to Seoul, the Asia travel specialists at Remote Lands helped a prominent Korean-American family of four buy out all 12 First Class seats -- at about $20,000 per seat -- on Korean Air so they could enjoy the cabin in private.
-When a family forgot to get a visa to Myanmar for one of their children, award-winning travel company Red Savannah's local fixer managed to convince the head of immigration in Yangon to approve the forms while the clients were in the air.
-When the travelers landed, the visa was waiting for them airside.
+When a family forgot to get a Myanmar visa for one of their children, award-winning travel company Red Savannah's local fixer reportedly managed to convince the head of immigration in Yangon to approve the forms while the clients were in the air.
+When the travelers landed, the visa was waiting for them.

 Luxury travel specialist Black Tomato pulled off a unique Hollywood-style Indonesia sailing trip for a client.